MadMan0708/Distrace/README.md

 # Distrace
 Monitoring Tool for Distributed Java Applications

+## Structure
+All the c++ files are in the agent-core/src/main/cpp directory

+This directory contains also CMakeLists file which allows to open this directory as a C++ project for example in CLion

 To build the core library and custom instrumentation libraries ( so far just H2O)